ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 #### Open an Application-specific URL {#request-interact-app}

-If the client instance can open a URL associated with an application on the end-user's device, the client instance indicates this by sending the "app" field with boolean value "true".
+If the client instance can open a URL associated with an application on the end-user's device, the client instance indicates this by including `app` in the array under the `start` key.
 The means by which the client instance determines the application to open with this URL are out of scope of this specification.